Xeronaus/Xeronaus/README.md

 ## Hello There 👋
 I'm Xeronaus Finezero, and that's not my real name 👀

-You can talk with me via Discord! 📘

-My username is: xeronaus_finezero 🚩

 ## About Me 🧻
 I'm a guy from Indonesia 🇮🇩 and I have few 'real' friends 😐

-Indonesia is pretty good for me, but the country sometimes jokes too far 🫤
+You can talk with me via Discord! 🟦
+My username is: xeronaus_finezero ✨

+Also don't do anything suspicious (in a bad way) or I'll block you ⛔

 ## Links 🔗
 I'm not sure what to put here yet, how about [Anuken's Cube](https://anuken.github.io/cube/)?

+It's colorful 🟥🟧🟨🟩🟦🟪

 ## Skills 🛠️
 - Java Coding ☕ (Very Beginner)
 - Pixel Spriting 🟥 (Little Bit Experienced)
-- ~Sleeping Too Long~ 💤 (Sometimes Alright?)
+- Music Making 🎶🎵
 - ~Procrastinating~ 😅 (Kind Of)

 ## GitHub Stats 📊